myminseok/pivotal-docs/rsyslog/custom-monitor/README.md

 Note that this custom setup can be reverted on VM reboot or other events.

 ## How to setup
-0. make sure syslog forwarding to external rsyslog servier set to the deployment
+0. make sure the syslog forwarding setup to external rsyslog servier is done. refer to: [READMD.md](..//README.md)

 1. customize the [setup-custom-monitor.sh](setup-custom-monitor.sh)